antistatique/drupal-vercel-deploy/README.md

 ## Versions

-This module works on both Drupal 8 and Drupal 9 !
+This module works on both Drupal 8, Drupal 9 & Drupal 10 !

 ## Dependencies

-The Drupal 8 & Drupal 9 version of this module requires nothing !
+The Drupal 8, Drupal 9 & Drupal 10 version of this module requires nothing !
 Feel free to use it.

 ## Supporting organizations